jgkme/Add-Remote-Torrent/README.md

 Once enabled, the extension will monitor pages for torrent links (like `magnet:` or links ending in `.torrent`).
 When you click one of these links, it will be automatically sent to your configured torrent client.

+#### **Catching links that don't end in `.torrent`**
+Some websites provide download links for `.torrent` files that don't have the `.torrent` file extension in the URL (e.g., `https://example.com/download.php?id=123`).
+By default, the extension won't catch these.

+To catch these links, you need to add a custom URL pattern:
+1. Go to the extension's **Options** page -> **Other Global Settings**.
+2. Find the **"Custom URL patterns for on-page link catching"** text box.
+3. Enter a unique part of the URL for that website's torrent links.
+You can separate multiple patterns with a tilde (`~`).

+**Example:** If a site's download links look like `https://www.example-tracker.com/torrent.php/12345/my-file.torrent`, a good pattern to add would be `example-tracker.com/torrent.php/`.

 ## Troubleshooting & FAQ

 **Q: Why does Chrome show a warning about "Enhanced Protection" when I install the extension?**